mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 ### Summary

-Katagiri Roshi begins commenting on Chapter 2 of the *Platform Sutra*: “*Prajna*,” or “wisdom.”
+Katagiri Roshi begins commenting on Chapter 2 of the *Platform Sutra*, “*Prajna*,” or “Wisdom.”
 This talk includes the meaning of the term *maha prajnaparamita*, and three aspects of *prajna*.

 ### Transcript